grayresearch/CX/CHARTER.md

-Together the Composable Extensions ISA (CX-ISA) Task Group, Composable Extensions Software (CX-SW) Task Group, and Composable Extensions Hardware (CX-HW) Task Group, underway concurrently, will specify *CX-ISA:* a RISC-V ISA standard extension, *CX-SW:* a runtime library API and an ABI, and *CX-HW:* a CX unit logic interface, enabling any number of *composable extensions* (CXs), their software libraries, and reusable hardware cores, to harmoniously coexist within one RISC-V system.
+Together the Composable Extensions ISA (CX-ISA) Task Group, Composable Extensions Software (CX-SW) Task Group, and Composable Extensions Hardware (CX-HW) Task Group, operating concurrently, and coordinating work, will specify *CX-ISA:* a RISC-V ISA standard extension, *CX-SW:* a runtime library API and an ABI, and *CX-HW:* a CX unit logic interface, enabling any number of *composable extensions* (CXs), their software libraries, and reusable hardware cores, to harmoniously coexist within one RISC-V system.

-Operationally, these standards will enable extension-aware software to *discover* that a CX is available, to *select* it as the hart's current CX, and to *issue* its custom instructions. *Stateful* CX instructions may access the hart's current CX state.
+Operationally, these standards will enable extension-aware software to *discover* that a CX is available, to *select* it as the hart's current CX, to *issue* its custom instructions, to *signal* any errors. *Stateful* CX instructions may access the hart's current CX state.
 Software may also discover a second CX, separately authored, separately versioned, is available, select it, and issue its custom instructions.
 The various CXs' state contexts are managed by CX-agnostic software.

 The ISA extensions, API, ABI, and logic interface, will fulfil these
 requirements: composability, conflict-freedom, decentralization, stable